Initializing the COM Library

 - You will access each COM object from a single thread; you will not share COM interface pointers between multiple threads.

 - The thread will have a message loop.
 (See Window Messages in Module 1.)

 If either of these constraints is not true, use the multithreaded model.
 To specify the threading model, set one of the following flags in the dwCoInit parameter.

 You must set exactly one of these flags.
 Generally, a thread that creates a window should use the COINIT_APARTMENTTHREADED flag, and other threads should use COINIT_MULTITHREADED.
 However, some COM components require a particular threading model.
 The MSDN documentation should tell you when that is the case.

 Actually, even if you specify apartment threading, it is still possible to share interfaces between threads, by using a technique called marshaling.
 Marshaling is beyond the scope of this module.
 The important point is that with apartment threading, you must never simply copy an interface pointer to another thread.
-For more information about the COM threading models, see Processes, Threads, and Apartments and Understanding and Using COM Threading Models.
+For more information about the COM threading models, see Processes, Threads, and Apartments.

 In addition to the flags already mentioned, it is a good idea to set the COINIT_DISABLE_OLE1DDE flag in the dwCoInit parameter.
 Setting this flag avoids some overhead associated with Object Linking and Embedding (OLE) 1.0, an obsolete technology.

 Here is how you would initialize COM for apartment threading: